-AIFMs authorised in their EEA home State may exercise the right to passport their national licence allowing them to manage and market units or shares of AIFs to professional investors in Austria or other EEA States on a freedom of services and / or branch basis.
+AIFMs authorised in their EEA home State may exercise the right to passport their national licence allowing them to manage and market units or shares of AIFs to professional investors in Austria on a freedom of services and/or branch basis.

-The AIFM may start marketing of units or shares of AIFs as soon as the AIFM receives confirmation from the competent authority of its home State that the documents and information pursuant to Annex 4 of the Austrian Alternative Investment Fund Managers Act ("AIFMA") (Annex IV AIFMD) as well as the certificate of permission pursuant to Section 31 AIFMA (Art 32 para 3 AIFMD) have been submitted to the Austrian Financial Market Authority ("FMA").
+The AIFM may start marketing of units or shares of AIFs as soon as the AIFM receives confirmation from the competent authority of its home State that the documents and information pursuant to Annex 4 of the Austrian Alternative Investment Fund Managers Act ("AIFMA") (Annex IV AIFMD) as well as the certificate of permission in accordance with Section 30 para 3 last sentence AIFMA pursuant to Section 31 AIFMA (Art 32 para 3 AIFMD) have been submitted to the Austrian Financial Market Authority ("FMA").